You can't always get what you want: towards user-controlled privacy on Android: Related Work

-However, most of the research activity focuses on proposing novel approaches to enhance user privacy.
+The wide adoption of third-party analytics libraries in mobile apps has recently attracted the attention of the security research community.
+The work of Chen et al. \cite{information_leakage_through_mobile_analytics_services} is one of the first studies focused on the privacy issues related to mobile analytics libraries.
+In detail, the authors demonstrated how an external adversary could extract sensitive information regarding the user and the app by exploiting two mobile analytics services: Google Mobile App Analytics and Flurry.
+Moreover, Vallina et al. \cite{vallina2016tracking} identified and mapped the network domains associated with mobile ads and user tracking libraries through an extensive study on popular Android apps.
+The authors in \cite{zhang2020does} highlighted the privacy problem related to a misconfiguration of analytic services.
+In detail, they proposed PAMDroid, a semi-automated approach to investigate whether mobile app analytic services are actually anonymous and how Attributes Setting Methods (ASMs) can be misconfigured by app developers.
+These ASMs can be misconfigured by developers so that individual user behavior profiles can be disclosed, which might impose greater privacy risks to users.
+All the above-mentioned works focused on the privacy implications on the usage of analytics libraries and determined that analytics services do not apply any anonymization methodology, thereby highlighting how misconfigurations in those services by the app developers may lead to severe privacy breaches.
+Their work acted as a motivation for our empirical study to investigate and classify the data collected by analytics service and pushed the design of \methodname{} and \toolname{}.
+Also, the core of our work is to propose a sound methodology to enhance the privacy of the collected data.
+However, the identification of application-level or service-level privacy misconfigurations is out of the scope of this work and can be demanded to further extensions.
+Most of the research activity focuses on proposing novel approaches to enhance user privacy.
 Beresford et al. \cite{alastair2011Mockdroid} proposed a modified version of the Android OS called MockDroid, which allows to "mock" the access of mobile apps to system resources.
 MockDroid allows users to revoke access to specific resources at run-time, encouraging the same users to take into consideration a trade-off between functionality and personal information disclosure.
 Zhang et al. \cite{zhangprivaid} proposed PrivAid, a methodology to apply differential privacy anonymization to the user events collected by mobile apps.
 The tool replaced the original analytics API with a custom implementation that collects the generated event and applies DP techniques.
 The anonymization strategy is configured directly by the app developer, which is able to reconstruct at least a good approximation of the distribution of the original events.
 The authors in \cite{tracking_app_analysis} proposed an Android app called Lumen Privacy Monitor that analyzes network traffic on mobile devices.
 This app aims to alert the user if an app collects and sends personally identifiable information (e.g., IMEI, MAC, Phone Number).
 The application allows the user to block requests to a specific endpoint.
 To do that, Lumen Privacy Monitor asks for all the Android permissions in order to collect the user data and perform the lookup in the network requests.
 Zhang et al. \cite{zhang2019introducing} and Latif et al. \cite{latif2020introducing} evaluated the feasibility of the Differential Privacy (DP) approach in the anonymization process of dynamically-created content that is retrieved from a content server and is displayed to the app user.
-They described how DP can be introduced in screen event frequency analysis for mobile apps, and demonstrated an instance of this approach for Android apps and the Google Analytics framework.
-Then, they developed an automated solution for analysis, code rewriting, and run-time processing in order to modify the original distribution of screen events preserving however the accuracy of the data.
+They described how DP could be introduced in screen event frequency analysis for mobile apps, and demonstrated an instance of this approach for Android apps and the Google Analytics framework.
+Then, they developed an automated solution for analysis, code rewriting, and run-time processing in order to modify the original distribution of screen events preserving, however, the accuracy of the data.
+Unfortunately, the above solutions do not provide proper data anonymization, thereby proposing either block-or-allow strategies or approaches that enable the reconstruction of the original data by a third-party (e.g., the app developer).
+Also, most of them require invasive modifications of the apps or the OS (e.g., custom OS and root permissions), and can very hardly be adopted in the wild.
+To the best of our knowledge, this work is the first proposal that analyzes the usage of analytics libraries in the wild evaluating the real user privacy threats.
+Moreover, in this work, we also extended our user-centric methodology (proposed in \cite{mobhide}) and described our prototype for Android devices.